HollyBunnyyy/UnityEssentials/README.md

 ## Code Organization Structure
 - **Beginner** files and scripts will use the default unity input system, and rarely involve any kind of programming patterns.
 I try to keep them as simple as possible and give them a very specific goal to solve a single problem well.

 - **Advanced** files and scripts will use the new input system, and will usually involve multiple programming patterns and SOLID principles.

+- **Standalone** files and scripts are neither beginner nor advanced - they usually provide some type of utility or core function to the application.

 - Scripts are split into 2D and 3D respectively.

-<ins>A beginner-focused, first person camera for a 3D game would for instance be found in Scripts/Beginner/3D/Camera/.</ins>
+<ins>A beginner-focused, first person camera controller for a 3D game would for instance be found in Scripts/Beginner/3D/Camera/.</ins>

 ## Things not covered or utilized
 Dependency injection will not be used as most of the software available to do this in unity is 3rd party and costs money.
 Dependency inversion as a SOLID principle therefore cannot be utilized as Unity doesn't serialize interfaces - you are more than free to implement Dependency Injection yourself, but expect some hard-coupled code in both beginner and advanced scripts alike when viewing.